usanco984/sephora-skincare-text-mining/README.md

 ## Analysis Tasks
 This project included three main analyses:

+# Analysis Tasks

+This project includes four analytical experiments:

-### 1. Rating Classification
+### 1 Rating Classification
-Reviews were classified into positive or negative classes based on product rating.
+Classifying reviews as **positive or negative sentiment based on product rating**.

+Ratings were converted into binary classes:

-- Ratings 1–2 → Negative
+- 1–2 → Negative
-- Ratings 4–5 → Positive
+- 4–5 → Positive
 - Rating 3 was excluded as neutral

+---

+### 2 Recommendation Classification
+Predicting **whether a customer recommends the product** based on review text.

-This task aimed to examine whether review text can predict explicit satisfaction levels.
+This task examines whether recommendation behavior can be predicted using textual feedback.

-### 2. Recommendation Classification
-Reviews were classified based on whether the customer recommended the product.

-This task aimed to examine whether review text can predict customer recommendation behavior, which may reflect a broader overall impression than rating alone.
+---

+### 3 Clustering Analysis
+Unsupervised learning was used to **identify hidden themes and discussion topics in customer reviews**.

+K-means clustering was applied after dimensionality reduction.

+---

-### 3. Clustering and Sentiment Analysis
+### 4 Sentiment Analysis
-Unsupervised learning was applied to discover hidden themes in the review text, and sentiment analysis was used to evaluate the positive and negative tendencies expressed in reviews.
+Sentiment analysis was applied to measure the **overall positive and negative tone expressed in customer reviews**.

 ## Data Preparation
 Different workflows were prepared for each task, but the general preparation process included: